 - the full figure can be hidden with side views and a back view half-turned to the lens;

-- in order to hide the ratio of too long or short arms to the body, when posing, they cannot be completely lowered, but it is better to bend in one way or another;
+- to hide the ratio of too long or short arms to the body, when posing, they cannot be lowered entirely, but it is better to bend in one way or another;